plenigo/plenigo.github.io/pages/sdks/java/includes/checkout.md

 CheckoutSnippetBuilder snippetBuilder = new CheckoutSnippetBuilder(product);
 //We create a CSRF random token with the TokenService String csrfToken = TokenService.createCsrfToken();
-//This url must be registered within plenigo prior to being used String redirectUrl = "http://example.com";
+//This url must be registered within Frisbii Media prior to being used String redirectUrl = "http://example.com";
 //The snippet will have the following format: plenigo.checkout('ENCRYPTED_STRING_HERE');
 String snippet = snippetBuilder.withCSRFToken(csrfToken).withSSO(redirectUrl).build();